 By law birds must be slaughtered in a humane manner, and this cannot be guaranteed when selling to unknown buyers over the internet.

 The internet creates the impression that there is a market for horses, encouraging unscrupulous breeders to continue to breed for profit.
-The reality is that overbreeding and overpopulation of horses in the UK is a huge and rapidly growing problem, this has created a situation where horses are off loaded for very low prices -often by sellers that have little or no interest in providing for the welfare needs of the animals.
+The reality is that overbreeding and overpopulation of horses in the UK is a huge and rapidly growing problem, this has created a situation where horses are off loaded for very low prices - often by sellers that have little or no interest in providing for the welfare needs of the animals.

-It is our hope that the minimum standards will help to address some of the problems that we identified with the online advertising of horses, such as poor standards of welfare, lack of information on the history of the horse, the offloading of low value horses, dealers masquerading as private sellers, and horses being sold in foal as ‘two-for-one’ bargains.
+It is our hope that the advertising standards will help to address some of the problems that we identified with the online advertising of horses, such as poor standards of welfare, lack of information on the history of the horse, the offloading of low value horses, dealers masquerading as private sellers, and horses being sold in foal as ‘two-for-one’ bargains.

 A number of horse welfare charities including World Horse Welfare, The British Horse Society and Blue Cross provide information for potential horse owners on what to look for and factors to consider when buying a horse or pony.
 We are keen to ensure that consumers have the necessary knowledge to make an informed purchase that they will not regret.
 This is in the best interests of both the animal and the owner.
-We feel dedicated consumer awareness campaigns and the implementation of minimum standards for online adverting will be much more likely to encourage more responsible purchase and sale in the longer term than an outright ban on online advertising.
+We feel dedicated consumer awareness campaigns and the implementation of the advertising standards for online adverting will be much more likely to encourage more responsible purchase and sale in the longer term than an outright ban on online advertising.

 There are a number of equine- specific websites that we wish to engage with in the future.
 We also want to tackle the problem of people buying cheap horses or ponies online because they want to ‘rescue’ them without fully considering the long term commitment both in terms of time and financially.

 The Sale of Goods Act 1979 applies if you buy a horse from a dealer.
 It is the dealer’s responsibility to make it clear that they are a dealer when they place the advert, however some will still advertise and act as private sellers.
 Potential buyers must be vigilant of this.
-The minimum standards includes a requirement for all adverts to be clearly marked as a private sale, a commercial sale, or a rescue/rehoming advert.
+The advertising standards include a requirement for all adverts to be clearly marked as a private sale, a commercial sale, or a rescue/rehoming advert.
 This is to assist consumers whilst they are searching for an animal.

 To ensure that the seller is being truthful any potential buyer should check the horse passport for previous owners and if in doubt, contact the previous owners for the animal’s history.
 If the seller does not have the passport or does not let you see that document then do not continue with the purchase.